foytingo/Tip-Calculator/README.md

 # Tip-Calculator
-"Tip Calculator" from 100 days of Swift exercise projects on samlvu.com.
+I am newbie and I did it for practice.
+This project is "Tip Calculator" from 100 days of Swift projects on samlvu.com.